paulsilvis/DustCollector/docs/temp.md

 [Yes,  this  is  excessive.
 I  don't  care.
 I  like  lots  of  switches  and  buttons.]

 ###  5.3. <a name='TheCurrentSenseSubsystem'></a>The  Current  Sense  Subsystem
-The  'on'  or  'off'  state  of  a  given  machine   such  as  the  table  saw  is  determined  by  detecting  the  presence  or  absence  of  current  in  a  split-coil  transformer  wrapped  around  the  'hot'  line  going  to  the  saw.
-This output is fed to a [sensor module](https://www.digikey.com/en/products/detail/dfrobot/SEN0211/6588615?s=N4IgTCBcDaIASDgCAjAdgMwA4C0SkE4AWLAOQBEFEBlAUWIAYxcKBxAJQEEA1ASQBUBNSHHbF2AGQDyzYQGE4MgKqtWtXnBrFKEuCAC6AXyA).
-The output of that module is fed to an ADS1115 4-channel a/d converter and read over the I2C bus.
+The  'on'  or  'off'  state  of  a  given  power  tool  such  as  the  table  saw  is  determined  by  detecting  the  presence  or  absence  of  current  in  a  split-coil  transformer  wrapped  around  the  'hot'  line  going  to  the  saw.
+This  is  connected  to  a  custom  circuit  on  the  controller  that  converts  the  0  -  100  mA  current  into  a  0-5V  signal  to  be  read  by  an  a/d  converter  and  converted  to  a  logic  value  meaning  'on'  or  'off'.

 ###  5.4. <a name='TheGateControlSubsystem'></a>The  Gate  Control  Subsystem
-The  gate  control  system  is  responsible  for  sensing  machine  state  (On  or  Off),  opening/closing  the  appropriate  blast  gate[s]  and  turning  on  (or  off)  the  dust  collector  impeller  motor.
+The  gate  conrol  system  is  responsible  for  sensing  machine  state  (On  or  Off),  opening/closing  the  appropriate  blast  gate[s]  and  turning  on  (or  off)  the  dust  collector  impeller  motor.

 ![Gate  States](images/gate-states.jpg)

-There  is  currently  a  provision  for  a  delay  after  turning  off  all  machines  and  turning  off  the  dust  collector  impeller  motor.
+There  is  currently  a  provision  for  a  delay  before  turning  off  all  tools  and  turning  off  the  dust  collector  impeller  motor.
 This  is  to  allow  any  remaining  dust  to  be  sucked  out  of  the  system.
 It  may  turn  out  that  this  is  unnecessary  due  to  the  high  velocity  of  the  air  in  the  ducts  (estimated  to  be  over  80  MPH).

 ##  6. <a name='TheTopLevelSoftwareStructure'></a>The  Top  Level  Software  Structure